kasparsurbans/centos7-iso-repack/README.md

 # centos7-iso-repack
 Tool for repacking CentOS 7 iso, adding KICSTART config of your choice, editing INSTALL menu to automatically boot your install with KS.
-All this possible writing ISO with KS config to USB flash.
+All this also possible writing ISO with KS configuration to USB flash.

 to repack iso do the following: